NBA teams flock to see Porter-Gaud's latest draft prospect, Aaron Nesmith

 But over the past few weeks, teams from a different league have paid visits to the Wendell Center.

-Nesmith, who played two seasons at Vanderbilt before declaring for the NBA Draft, is widely viewed as a first-round pick and one of the top 3-point shooters in the draft.
-At Vandy, he played in 46 career games for coach Jerry Stackhouse and averaged 14.7 points and shot 41 percent from 3-point range.
+Nesmith, who played two seasons at Vanderbilt before declaring for the NBA draft, is widely viewed as a first-round pick and one of the top 3-point shooters in the draft.
+At Vandy, he played in 46 career games for coach Jerry Stackhouse and averaged 14.7 points while shooting 41 percent from 3-point range.
 But as a sophomore, he averaged 23 points and shot a remarkable 52.2 percent from distance in 14 games before his season was cut short by a foot injury.

 His college career was brief, but enough to convince NBA experts.